 Despite these circumstances, the Lower Canyons continues to be the trip of a lifetime for those who find comfort in solitude and wilderness.
 Through the National Park Service, the Rio Grande Wild and Scenic River remains one of our protected public national treasures.
 We hope that the ecological lessons learned from this muddy, shallow, and unpredictable river will help us protect other rivers and riparian areas, not just for the sake of river runners, but for each and every one of us.
 The need for clean and healthy waterways is a universal ingredient in our quality of life; after all, we ALL live downstream.

-Written by Park Ranger Sharon Collyer; originally appeared in the Spring 2004 issue of The Big Bend Paisano.
+Written by Park Ranger Sharon Collyer; originally appeared in the Spring 2004 issue of the Big Bend Visitor Guide, The Paisano.

 Last updated: February 24, 2015